aws-samples/amazon-sagemaker-advanced-monitoring-and-reporting/README.md

 * Enable monitoring account configuration in the home region.
 This is a one-off action.
 Follow the [Step 1 instruction](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Unified-Cross-Account-Setup.html#Unified-Cross-Account-Setup-ConfigureMonitoringAccount) to complete.
 Once this step is completed, you should have the following information:
   * monitoring account sink ARN: CloudWatch service console > Settings > Manage source accounts > Configuration details > Monitoring accounts sink ARN
 * Clone this repo to local workspace.
 Copy `.env.sample` file to `.env`, and update the management account ID, monitoring account ID and region to the corresponding values.
+If you are not using AWS Organization, you can ignore the management account ID.
 * Deploy the CDK monitoring-account-infra-stack.
   * Obtain the AWS Organization path where the SageMaker workload accounts are located.
 Example: "o-1a2b3c4d5e/r-saaa/ou-saaa-1a2b3c4d/*"
   * Duplicate `cdk.context.json.sample` in `monitoring-account-infra` folder and rename to `cdk.context.json`